 The Technical Volume must be submitted in Adobe PDF format.
 A Technical Volume template is available at https://arpa-e-foa.energy.gov.
 The Technical Volume must conform to the content and form requirements included within the template, including maximum page lengths.
-If Applicants exceed the maximum page lengths specified for each section, ARPA-E will review only the authorized number of pages and disregard any additional pages.
+If Applicants exceed the maximum page lengths specified for each section, ARPA-E may review only the authorized number of pages and disregard any additional pages, or ARPA-E may determine that the submission as a whole is noncompliant per Section III.F of the FOA.